Learning-based Robust Optimization: Procedures and Statistical Guarantees: Basic Framework and Implications

-Theorem \ref{main result} and the associated discussion above states that we need at least $n_2$ such that $n_2\geq\log\delta/\log(1-\epsilon)$ to construct a statistically valid uncertainty set.
-This $n_2$ is the minimum total sample size we need: From a purely feasibility viewpoint, $n_1$ can be merely taken as zero, meaning that we choose an arbitrary shape in Phase 1, without affecting the guarantee \eqref{basic}.
+Theorem \ref{main result} and the associated discussion above states that we need at least $n_2\geq\log\delta/\log(1-\epsilon)$ observations in Phase 2 to construct an uncertainty set that guarantees a feasible solution for \eqref{CCP} with confidence $1-\delta$.
+From a \emph{purely} feasibility viewpoint, this lower bound on $n_2$ is the minimum total sample size we need: Regardless of what shape we generate in Phase 1, as long as we can express it in terms of the $t(\cdot)$ and have $\log\delta/\log(1-\epsilon)$ Phase 2 observations, the basic feasibility guarantee \eqref{basic} is attained.

-Therefore, our minimum total sample size $n$ is $\log\delta/\log(1-\epsilon)$.
 This number does not depend on the dimension of the decision space or the probability space.
-It does, however, depend roughly linearly on $1/\epsilon$ for small $\epsilon$, a drawback that is common among sampling-based approaches including both SG and SAA and gives more edge to using safe convex approximation when applicable.
+It does, however, depend roughly linearly on $1/\epsilon$ for small $\epsilon$, a drawback that is also common among sampling-based approaches including both SG and SAA and gives more edge to using safe convex approximation when applicable.